trbs/bucky/README.rst

     collectd_converters = {"memory": MemoryConverter()}

-Collectors also have a notion of priority in order to resolve conflicts.
-This is merely a property on the callable named "PRIORITY" and larger priorities are preferred.
-I don't imagine this will need to be used very often, but its there just in case.

 Converters can either be declared and/or imported in the optional config file, or they can be autodiscovered via entry points.
 The entry point that is searched is "bucky.collectd.converters".
 The entry point name should be the CollectD plugin name.

+`collectd_converters` in config file should be a mapping of collectd plugin name to converter instance.
+The default catch-all converter (used when no special converter is defined for a plugin) can be overidden by specifying `_default` as the plugin name.

+Converters also have a notion of priority in order to resolve conflicts.
+This is merely a property on the callable named "PRIORITY" and larger priorities are preferred.
+I don't imagine this will need to be used very often, but its there just in case.